CompuTec/computec-docs/docs/appengine/administrators-guide/setup-telemetry.md

 10. Restart **Sap Business One** to see the changes.

-## View the OpenTelemetry Profiles and Logs
+## Explore the OpenTelemetry Profiles and Logs

 1. In Grafana, click **Launch Grafana Cloud**.